samuel-bohman/Azure-TDSP-ProjectTemplate/Code/Readme.md

-# Code folder for hosting code for a Data Science Project
+# Folder for Hosting Code for a Data Science Project

 This folder hosts all code for a data science project.
-It has three sub-folders, belonging to 3 stages of the Data Science Lifecycle:
+It has three sub-folders, belonging to three stages of the data science lifecycle:

-1. Data_Acquisition_and_Understanding
+1. Data Acquisition and Understanding
 2. Modeling
 3. Deployment